muffin-crusaders/monorepo-ramp-test-2/README.md

 # RAMP Monorepo Test 2

-The following RAMP repost are merged as packages in this monorepo:
+The following RAMP repos are merged as packages in this monorepo:

 -   https://github.com/fgpv-vpgf/fgpv-vpgf.git ramp packages/ramp
 -   https://github.com/fgpv-vpgf/geoApi.git geoapi packages/geoapi
 -   https://github.com/fgpv-vpgf/plugins.git plugins packages/plugins
 -   https://github.com/RAMP-PCAR/geosearch.git geosearch packages/geosearch

-Right now, only `geoapi` is hotlinked into the ramp package (`geosearch` and `plugins` are just sitting there doing nothing; `ramp` package will fetch them from NPM as usual).
-Other will come later as this is just another POC.
+All plugins are pulled into separate packages (prefixed with `ramp-plugin`) with their own build processes. `geoapi`, `geosearch` and all the plugin packages are locally linked into the `ramp-core` though rush (see `rush.json` file).
+The current folder structure is as follows:

+-   packages\
+    -   ramp-core\
+    -   ramp-geoapi\
+    -   ramp-geosearch\
+    -   ramp-plugin-areas-of-interest\
+    -   ramp-plugin-back-to-cart\
+    -   ramp-plugin-cake-export\
+    -   ramp-plugin-coordinate-info\
+    -   ramp-plugin-eh-table\

 ## Getting Started